evrencoskun/TableView/README.md

      @Override
      public void onColumnHeaderClicked(@NonNull RecyclerView.ViewHolder pColumnHeaderView, int
              pXPosition) {
-         // Do want you want.
+         // Do what you want.
      }

      /**